 - The frontrunner: it’s July and I can’t write with sweat pooling in my bra just from sitting still, and the typing is enough activity to make it look like I’m running a marathon (I soooo hate humidity), so I get up from my vinyl-ish office chair then double-check that my thighs aren’t chafed from the experience (all good), and promise myself I’ll try again another day.

 Whatever the reason, at least I have learned that when I hit a wall, it’s time to turn off the computer and do something else.
 Perhaps the thoughts do need more time to marinate.
 Perhaps I do need to do something different to shake up my perspective and get the creative juices going again (though that’s difficult in July unless it’s near (read: right on top of) an air conditioner).

 So I click save and keep each unfinished post, hopefully for another day.

 The good thing: I was writing.
 The not-as-good: I didn’t finish what I started… but wait!
 I did!
 I finished this post.
 Well, at least there’s that.

 p.s.
-To distract myself, I did some unintentional in-my-chair cardio by watching this video (after the toothpaste ad!).
+To distract myself, I did some unintentional in-my-chair cardio by watching this video.
 Laughter is good for the soul (which will perhaps be good for writing… eventually…)

 p.p.s.
 If any artistic types have tips, I’m all eyes… let me know in the comments.